Key Takeaways

 Framing

 There are several different framing options for your wall art.
-If you want a sharp, finished look, then try framed prints.
+If you want a sharp, finished look, try framed prints.
 They come in an endless variety of colors and finishes, including chrome, copper, bronze, gold and clear acrylic.
 To make your art really stand out, black frames with white matting look great for photography.
 Another option is frameless wall art.
 These are typically printed canvas pieces that are pulled over stretcher bars.

 Wall Art by Room